AMWA-TV/ms-05-01/docs/Control Model.md

     - **Actuators** , which affect signals in various ways;
     - **Sensors**, which monitor signals.

 - The **Managers** subtree contains definitions of classes that perform Device housekeeping functions.
-Each manager class may be instantiated at most once per NCA device.
-A few of them must be instantiated for NCA conformance - see [Base Device blockspec](Device%20Model.md#Base-Device-blockspec).

-Particularly notable Managers are:

-1. **NcDeviceManager**.
-Contains generic product information (model and serial numbers, for example) and holds overall Device status indicators.

-2. **NcClassManager**.
-Offers class and data type discovery mechanisms.

 ## Datatype definitions